wraith-wireless/wraith/README.md

 > "You knew that I reap where I have not sown and gather where I scattered no seed?"

 ## 1 DESCRIPTION:
 Attack vectors, rogue devices, interfering networks are best visualized and identified over time.
-Current tools i.e. Kismet, Aircrack-ng and Wireshark are excellent tools but none are completely suitable for collecting and analyzing the 802.11 environment over a period of time (without implementing a custom interface).
+Current tools i.e. Kismet, Aircrack-ng and Wireshark are excellent tools but none are completely suitable for collecting and analyzing the 802.11 environment over a period of time without that is, implementing a custom interface.

-Wraith is an attempt to develop a toolsuite that eases the collection, collation and analysis of temporal 802.11 data in order to provide administrators with the ability to view their networks from a bird's eye view and drill down as necessary to a single device.
+While originally intending to develop such a custom interface to one or more Kismet based sensors, Wraith evolved.
+Kismet did not offer enough information, Wireshark offered too much.
+Wraith is an attempt to develop a toolsuite that eases the collection, collation and analysis of temporal 802.11 data in order to provide administrators with the ability to view their network(s) from a bird's eye view and drill down as necessary to a single device.
+Wraith allows the user to decide what data to view, how to view it and 'when' to view it.

 Once the reconnaissance and collection development is stable, assault plug-ins will be developed to aid WLAN administrators in the security testing of their networks.